waste-of-kindergarten/xpython37-v0.1/python/Doc/library/time.rst

    :const:`None`, the current time as returned by :func:`.time` is used.
 The dst flag is set to ``1`` when DST applies to the given time.

-   :func:`localtime` may raise :exc:`OverflowError`, if the timestamp is outside the range of values supported by the platform C :c:func:`localtime` or :c:func:`gmtime` functions, and :exc:`OSError` on :c:func:`localtime` or :c:func:`gmtime` failure.
-It's common for this to be restricted to years between 1970 and 2038.

 .. function:: mktime(t)